evaou/typescript-leetcode/README.md

 - divide and conquer
 - overlapping subproblems: can break down the problem onto subproblems reused several time
 - optimal substructure: optimal solution can be constructed from its subproblems' one.
+- tip
+  - dp array is zero array with column length plus one
+  - previous value is pre-saved current dp value

 #### Memorization
 - store and then return cached result for the same input